 Balanced Breathing Technique

 This exercise is very helpful for improving lung capacity and overcoming shortness of breath.
-This exercise is best practiced before sleeping.
+This mindful breathing exercise is best practiced before sleeping.
 It makes your mind calm, improves sleep, and efficiently relaxes your entire body.
 If done correctly you can feel the air flowing into the chest.

 Guided Meditation Technique

 Guided meditation exercises are usually performed with guidance from an expert, or with recorded audio guidance from an app such as Headspace.
 Additionally, you can record your own guided meditation using scripts from Inner Health Studio.
 Guided deep breathing exercises help eliminate stress and muscle tension.

 To begin, close your eyes and focus on visualizing pleasant images, natural surroundings, and positive thoughts.
 Breathe very slowly.
 Clear your mind and discard negative thoughts.
 Try to redirect your focus to a positive image while continuing to breathe deeply.
 This will increase mindfulness, flush negative thoughts and make you feel refreshed and stress-free.

 Just like the other exercises, Tai-Chi and yoga brings mindfulness to the body.
 Tai-Chi is also one of the oldest and best mindful breathing techniques.
 You need to practice this in a relaxed, focused, and continuous way.
 Tai-Chi is made up of deep breathing and mindful movements.
 After you feel comfortable with the breathing technique below, you can begin to incorporate beginner-level movements.

 Start by relaxing your body.
 Put your tongue on the surface of your mouth, where it feels most natural.
 Start inhaling and exhaling through your nose.
 Do not use your mouth for breathing.
 Practice taking long and continuous breaths.
 Remember to focus on belly breathing by engaging your abdomen while performing this breathing exercise.